Chapter 2:

 “Yesterday the old guys at the moving agency took me drinking after work with for the first time.
 I remember them giving me all kinds of advice on women and adulthood but they were drunk as hell so I have no idea what I should even take seriously.
 Honda-san drank until his face was red and he passed out at the front entrance so I had to help him get home and I ended up being late for Asu’s surprise party.
 She was mad but still gave me this little notebook and a slice of chocolate cake so I was sure happy.
 I’m thinking about switching jobs now that I’ve become an adult, maybe start a new chapter in my life.
 I’ve been eyeing a delivery company that popped up Kitahama, I think the hours would give me more free time.”

-Her eyes well at the memory but she ignores them and continues on.
+Her eyes well up at the memory, but she ignores them and continues on.
 It seems he tried to keep up a similar pattern for a few more pages, but soon the journal turns into various scribbles, drawings, and grocery lists.
 Asuka is just happy he managed to get some use out of the notebook and turns to the next page.
 What she sees makes her stop in her tracks.
 In big words “Bucket List” was written in blue ink.

-finally beat castle destinies
+“finally beat castle destinies”

-Asuka pauses, the lighthearted nature of the first entry takes her aback.
-She was expecting something more like going to college or travelling abroad.
-The name “Castle Destinies” comes back in trickles as she goes back into her memories.
 “Castle Destinies” was a video game the two of them used to play together when they were kids.
-Well, Asuka mostly remembers sitting next to Kyo and watching him play, most prominently of a moment when he was struggling to defeat a particularly tough boss near the end of the it.
+Well, Asuka mostly remembers sitting next to Kyo and watching him play, most prominently she recalls a moment where he was struggling to defeat a particularly tough boss near the end of the it.
 She had completely forgotten about it until now, but she feels a hint of warmth that permeates the void in her chest.
 She moves to the next section.

 For some reason, Kyo had dedicated a whole segment to each entry, one item will have two pages of blank space.
 Asuka guesses he intended to write about or take a picture of each item after accomplishing them.
-As she flips through a journal reading every unspoken desire her brother had left, she begins to form an idea.
-If Kyo was never able to do these things when he was here, maybe Asuka could do them all for him.
+As she flips through the journal reading every unspoken desire her brother had left, an idea begins to form.

 MyAnimeList iconMyAnimeList icon